ISE 102. Introduction to Project Management and Work Design Systems. 3 Credit Hours.

 Axioms of probability, discrete and continuous random variables, probability density functions, cumulative distribution function, expectation, conditioning, independence, functions of random variables, multiple random variables, sums of random variables, introduction to statistical analysis, estimation, and hypothesis testing.
 Cross-listed with EEN 310.

-Prerequisite: MTH 162 and Requisite: Junior Standing.
+Prerequisite: MTH 162 or MTH 172 and Requisite: Junior Standing.

 Components: LEC.